LRT | R Documentation |

 * Tests for some cases of nested response families (e.g., the Poisson versus its extensions) are tentatively allowed.

 * The case where residual-dispersion models of either fit include random effects is problematic as, for such fits, the fitting procedure does not maximize the reported likelihood.
-Currently the test is prevented when the two fits differ by their random effects, but is still performed otherwise (see Examples).
+The basic LRT is not returned when the two fits differ by their random effects, but is still performed otherwise (see Examples); and a bootstrap test may still be performed in both cases.

 ## S3 method for class 'HLfit'